The Last Kingdom: real history and historical accuracy

 How many seasons of The Last Kingdom are there?

-There are only five seasons of The Last Kingdom, all of which are now available to stream on Netflix, but this is not the end for Uhtred, son of a Uhtred.
-A concluding feature film, Seven Kings Must Die, has also been announced, though we are unlikely to see it before 2023.
+There are five seasons of The Last Kingdom, all of which are now available to stream on Netflix, but this is not the end for Uhtred, son of a Uhtred.
+A concluding feature film, Seven Kings Must Die, releases on Netflix on 14 April.

 The Last Kingdom books – in order